-- Public awareness of the range and purpose of the national and international designations could be higher. - There are many stakeholders across the Harbour, sometimes with competing interests. - The aging resident population of Chichester Harbour and the increasing societal dependency on digital networks may result in instances of rural social isolation. - The need to identify and engage with a new generation of volunteers. - Public awareness of the names of wildlife, both plants and animals, could be higher, particularly amongst children and young people.
+- Public awareness of the range and purpose of the national and international designations could be higher. - There are many stakeholders across the Harbour, sometimes with competing interests. - The need to identify and engage with a new generation of volunteers. - Public awareness of the names of wildlife, both plants and animals, could be higher, particularly amongst children and young people.